 We are a nonprofit organization focused on introducing the public to individuals who have had life changing spiritual experiences.
 Folks return from these experiences with no fear of death, more love of others, and changed priorities.
 Many times they embrace spiritual or charity work.
-They believe they have the unction to share their experiences with others.
+They believe they have a calling to share their experiences with others.
 These talks give hope, comfort and direction to the listener.
-Although each experience is different, there are commonalities; floating above the body, going through a tunnel, meeting loved ones who have passed on, feeling totally loved, and being greeted and embraced by a Being of Light and Wisdom.
+Although each experience is different, there are commonalities; being above the body and looking down on it, going through a tunnel, meeting loved ones who have passed on, feeling totally loved, and being greeted and embraced by a Being of Light and Wisdom.
 This realm is felt as being much more real than the earthly realm.
 It feels like "home."
-Although by far most experiences are positive, hellish experiences have reported.
-Even so, people report being rescued by the Being of Light.
+Although by far most experiences are reported as being positive, hellish experiences have been reported.
+Even so, some people report being rescued by the Being of Light.

 Before COVID we would meet the last Saturday of the month at the James City Library, 7770 Croaker Rd., Williamsburg, Va.
 Our zoom meetings are now being held on the third Saturday of every month, from 11 AM to 1 PM (approximately).

 During our meetings we listen to the speakers, ask questions, have discussion, give feedback and/or share our personal experiences if we wish.
 There is no pressure to participate.
 If you have had a Near Death Experience or if you have any questions, please email Hope Dillard at firstname.lastname@example.org.
 See below for more information.
 To get on the Zoom email list please email Hope Dillard at email@example.com You will need to download the zoom app, which is free.
 You have the option of joining by phone; or not being on video when using ipad, computer, or phone, if preferred.
 All microphones are muted unless you manually unmute yours in order to ask questions, comment, etc. Please email us for help with Zoom.